-The opportunities for Chinese public firms particularly lie in the infrastructure sector and in the financing by Chinese banks to build these infrastructure projects.
+The opportunities for Chinese public firms particularly lie in two sectors.
+In the infrastructure sector and in the financing by Chinese banks to build these infrastructure projects.

-Besides, a hub effect through the investments of major telecommunications groups is anticipated.
-Traditional and declining industries like the steel industry in Serbia, coal mines in Bosnia and chemicals in Hungary are expected to boost.
+Besides, experts anticipate a hub effect through the investments of major telecommunications groups.
+Likewise, they expect traditional and declining industries like the steel industry in Serbia, and coal mines in Bosnia to boost.

 By 2014, Hungary, Poland, and the Czech Republic received the most Chinese investments.
-In numbers, Hungary received around 3.9 billion RMB (550 million USD), Poland around 2.3 billion RMB (330 million USD), and the Czech Republic received around 1.7 billion RMB (242 million USD).
+In numbers, Hungary received around 3.9 billion RMB (550 million USD).
+Secondly, Poland received around 2.3 billion RMB (330 million USD).
+And the Czech Republic received around 1.7 billion RMB (242 million USD).

 The China-CEE cooperation meets annually and among other business opportunities promotes the projects under the Chinese Belt and Road Initiative.
-The BRI aims to “provide promising opportunities for China and Europe, …, covering the sectors of infrastructure, transportation and logistics, trade and investment, and energy, among others.”
+In fact, the BRI aims to “provide promising opportunities for China and Europe. (…) Thus covering the sectors of infrastructure, transportation and logistics, trade and investment, and energy, among others.”

 China-CEE – An Economy Booster

-At the same time, the China-CEEC training center for young artists and the China-CEEC Cultural and Creative Industries Exchanges and Cooperation Center were opened in China’s South-Western city of Chengdu.
+At the same time, the China-CEEC training center for young artists and the China-CEEC Cultural and Creative Industries Exchanges and Cooperation Center was opened in China’s South-Western city of Chengdu.

 How You Can Benefit from this Booming Market

-Regardless of which resources, products or services your business provides, you can benefit from the 17+1 Cooperation and China’s multi-trillion RMB investment.
+No matter, which resources, products, or services your business provides.
+You can benefit from the 17+1 Cooperation and China’s multi-trillion RMB investment.

-- Put first things first.
-Create a thought-through China market entry strategy to launch into this unique and complex market.
-Set your goals, conduct an analysis, review your findings, choose a medium of entry, check your finances and the legal parameters.
+First, create a thought-through China market entry strategy to launch into this unique and complex market.
+Set your goals, conduct an analysis, and review your findings.
+Then, choose a medium of entry, check your finances, and the legal parameters.

-- Launch your Chinese website up with a .cn domain – hosted in Hong Kong or via CDN – to make your website load fast.
+Then, launch your Chinese website up with a .cn domain to make your website load fast.
+You can host this website in Hong Kong or via CDN.
 Alternatively, you can host in China with an ICP license.
 Use Cloud Hosting for faster and more secure services.

-- Take advantage of this specialized cross-border e-commerce industry in China.
-Daigou sellers work similar to influencers – they sell high-value international products at a commission in their online shops through a huge network of followers and fans.
+Now, take advantage of this specialized cross-border e-commerce industry in China.
+Daigou sellers work similarly to influencers.
+They sell high-value international products at a commission in their online shops through a huge network of followers and fans.

-- Speak your clients’ language and address them culturally appropriate.
-Translating professional content from English to Chinese and vice versa is a bit more complex than Google Translate may make it seem.
+Finally, speak your clients’ language and address them culturally appropriate.
+Translating professional content from English to Chinese and vice versa is a bit more complex than Google Translate may suggest.

 Doing business with the Chinese has its own rules and etiquette.
-A specialized China marketing agency can help you with this.
+So, a specialized China marketing agency can help you with this.

-The Chinese economy is booming and expanding to the whole world.
-In particular, the BRI Initiative aka the New Silk Road is a showpiece for Chinese and European cooperation, investment opportunities and growth.
+To sum it up, the Chinese economy is booming and expanding to the whole world.
+In particular, the BRI Initiative is a showpiece for Chinese and European cooperation, investment, and growth.